The StoryArk Family

 Jenna is the head of Operations and Production.
 She teaches in Podcast Production, Recording, and Editing.
 She has been with StoryArk since it’s inception recording and producing the first ever podcasts.
 Prior to StoryArk, Jenna worked for Stillwater’s local radio station, KLBB, as an Office Manager, Operations, Traffic, & Billing manager, as well as oversee all audio production and work as on air talent.
 She graduated from Brown College with an Associates in Radio Broadcasting in 2010.

-Leah Fein is the sketch comedy mentor for Vitamin C, an original StoryArk web series created by middle schoolers and works on StoryArk’s absent-narrative podcasting project.
+Leah Fein is an acting, writing, and production mentor.
 Ms. Fein is back in Minnesota after a stint in Los Angeles that included live storytelling at The Moth, working in production on the feature film “Get on Up” along with other short films and performing at the LA Fringe Festival.
 While in LA, Ms. Fein participated in screenwriting workshops at The Writing Pad, studied sketch comedy at the Upright Citizens Brigade and improv at IO West.
 Now in Minneapolis, she maintains her skills through workshops at the Loft.

 Ellen recently retired from Stillwater Public Schools after teaching for 30 years.
 She has taught all grade levels at some point in her career and has received the “Excellent Educator Award” from the Wisconsin Center for Academically Talented Youth.
 She also earned the District 834 Teacher Recognition Award.
 She has received numerous grants from major corporations like Toyota, Qwest, and AT&T. Ms. Eigner has served on a curriculum committee at Science Museum of Minnesota for opening of Catalhoyuk archaeological exhibit, created language arts curriculum at the request of author Lisa Westbrook Peters for her picture book, Our Family Tree, and written award winning interdisciplinary curriculum for ToyotaTime, combining chess, math, music and movie-making.
 She has also written award winning interdisciplinary curriculum for Computer Learning Foundation contest and presented at multiple professional workshops on the topic of “Unit Design for Curriculum Differentiation” She has been published several times in educational publications and is working at publishing her first children’s novel, titled “Lost and Never Found.”